 Must read: Project Treble: Everything You Need to Know

 Google first discussed Digital Wellbeing at Google I/O in 2018.
-It is a feature that will be shipping in its full form with Android Pie and consists of many different parts:
+It is a feature that will be shipped in its full form with Android Pie and consists of many different parts:

 Improved Notification System